mrismanaziz/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.